US hits 4 million Covid-19 vaccine doses in a day for a new record - KRDO

 On Friday, the Transportation Security Administration screened 1,580,785 people at airports, surpassing last Sunday’s record during the pandemic of 1.57 million travelers, according to the agency.

-Friday was the 23rd straight day with more than one million air travelers, particularly during spring break.
+Friday was the 23rd straight day with more than 1 million air travelers, particularly during spring break.

+The White House has been asking governors to stop rolling back mask mandates and to keep restrictions on crowd and gathering sizes.

+“We say it over and over again that we need the local people.
+We need the governors and the mayors and others to say ‘We’re not out of it yet,'” Fauci said.

 CDC updating guidance as science evolves